TalonSabre/Pokedex35/README.md

   - Card and Detail views can have two colors, one for each type (using a 'gradient')

+Fixed a couple issues and things that bugged me (5-09-2023).

 I'm not changing this app again anytime soon.
  It is here for reference and preservation.